 The real options are a harsh, brutal, impersonal, and uncaring state welfare socialism, or a vigorous, dynamic, wealth-producing, free-enterprise economy, coupled with a well-funded private network of charitable institutions able to humanely and personally help those few individuals and families suffering from a temporary setback or coping with a permanent disability.

 British writer James Bartholomew argues in his excellent book “The Welfare State We’re In” that Britain in the 19th century was a model not of exploitation and human degradation in a heartless industrial state, but of a society where private charities, benevolent societies, and insurance cooperatives served the poor and working classes very well indeed.

-According to Bartholomew, in 19th century Britain it was regarded as normal that surgeons would devote two days out of their five-day working week to treating the poor in charitable hospitals.
-The average British middle-class family spent more on charity each year than they did on food and clothing.
+According to Bartholomew, in 19th-century Britain, it was regarded as normal that surgeons would devote two days out of their five-day working week to treating the poor in charitable hospitals.
+The average middle-class family spent more on charity each year than they did on food and clothing.

-Six out seven British working men had health insurance through the dozens of major “friendly societies” that operated at the time.
+Six out of seven British working men had health insurance secured through the dozens of major “friendly societies” that operated at the time.

 “The majority of friendly societies started as locally based groups, usually a few villagers or neighbours, where members would contribute a small payment each month so that they could receive a lump sum payment in times of need.
 The money would be invested or saved if it didn’t have an immediate requirement.